marcellbarsony/obsidian/Networking/Services/DNS/General.md

 If an **Authoritative Name Server** cannot answer a client's query, the request is forwarded to the [[#Root Name Server]].
-**Authoritative Name Server** provide answers to [[#Recursive Name Server]], assisting in finding the specific web server(s).
+**Authoritative Name Server** provide answers to [[#Recursive Name Server]], assisting in finding the specific web server(s)

 <!-- }}} -->